padalan/decentralMarketPlace/README.md

 The web server could be running on localhost:8081

 ## Run the tests
-We use mocha, a JavaScript framework to test.
+We use Truffle to test.

 Run below command to test
 ```
-npm run test
+truffle test
 ```

 ## Deployment